kyle12803/ImageProcessing/README.txt

 Our command folder has all the commands needed for the program to function.
 The command interface runs a command on an image.
 Every class within the package command has the arithmetic to properly have the command behave as intended.
+In order to implement Downscale, we had to create an entirely new class similarly to how load and save are independent.
+This class is used in the controller which is just another added switch case checking for the "downscale" command.
+In order to implement Partial Image Manipulation, we created another CommandMacro which takes in three images; the mask, the image that has already applied the manipulation, and the original image.
+We then had to go through each color transformation command and check for four components which demonstrates a mask was passed in.
+Then we applied the original command and then the partial manipulation on this image.

 Our File folder saves and loads our files.
 The load class loads an image depending on the given type of format.